HSLU-IFZ-Competence-Center-Investments/Prototyp-Machine-Customer/README.md

-# Blockchain-based Prototype
+# x402 Prototype for Autonomous Machine-Customer Payments

-This repository contains a blockchain-based prototype for testing how autonomous machine customers can consume and provide paid digital services.
+This repository contains a blockchain-based prototype for testing how autonomous machine customers can consume paid digital services and how service providers can expose payment-gated API services.
 The prototype is based on the **x402 payment pattern**, where payment requirements are embedded directly into the HTTP request-response cycle using `402 Payment Required`.

 The prototype does not assume that all future machine-customer interactions must run on public blockchains.
 Instead, blockchain-based settlement is used as an experimental environment to test autonomous machine-to-machine payments, programmable settlement, and cryptographically verifiable execution.